benkarlsberg/NLP-Model-Predicting-Fake-News-Probability/README.md

 # Fake News Detector
-### Using modern natural language processing (NLP) machine learning techniques to identify if a news article contains false information
+### Using modern machine learning techniques to identify if a news article contains false information